 Types of Disabilities:

 There are many types of disabilities delineated in special education law.
-They include: Cognitive Disability, Physical Impairment, Specific Learning Disability, Visual Impairment, Hearing Impairment, Deafness, Deaf/Blind, Speech/Language Impaired, Emotional Disability, Other Health Impairment, Multiple Disabilities, Developmentally Delayed, Autism, and Traumatic Brain Injury.
+They include: Intellectual Disability, Physical Impairment, Specific Learning Disability, Visual Impairment, Hearing Impairment, Deafness, Deaf/Blind, Speech/Language Impaired, Emotional Disability, Other Health Impairment, Multiple Disabilities, Developmentally Delayed, Autism, and Traumatic Brain Injury.
 Since the definitions of these disability categories are subject to change by the government, the reader is encouraged to visit the web site for the Illinois State Board of Education for current information.

 The referral process starts with the parent and/or school personnel noticing a potential problem with a student.
 A parent may fill out referral forms (available at the school office) independently or in conjunction with the child’s teacher.
 If the district believes the referral is appropriate, the teacher and the principal will sign the referral form.